Bindushalini/cmake_tut/readme.txt

 usage requirements: specify the depending library include directories in cmake of mathfunctions itself.(instead of in top level) the only thing our executable target does to use our library is call target_link_libraries() with the name of the library target.
 In larger projects, the classic method of specifying library dependencies manually becomes very complicated very quickly.

+Generator expressions may be used to enable conditional linking, conditional definitions used when compiling, conditional include directories and more.
+The conditions may be based on the build configuration, target properties, platform information or any other queryable information.